U.S. Department of Transportation

 The tool uses a decision-making technique known as Analytic Hierarchy Process, which is designed to select the best from a set of alternatives.
 This technique allows several criteria to be included in an analysis, but requires the user to compare just two at a time, using either qualitative or quantitative data.

 "What AHP does is simplify a complex set of decision-making processes into simpler pair-wise comparisons," said Doolen.
 From those, the software develops a priority ranking for the construction approaches being considered based on a weighting of the criteria.

 The results the software generates include graphical comparisons of alternatives that provide a picture of why one is a better choice than another."There's also a lot of detailed information that you can share with stakeholders to help rationalize why a particular recommendation is being made," Doolen said.

 As part of the pooled fund study, the research team used the ABC decision tool to analyze bridge replacement projects in eight states.
 For a Texas project to replace the Copano Bay Bridge, which had site and schedule constraints, the tool determined that the best alternative was to use precast caps rather than conventional cast-in-place construction.

 For the Clear Creek Bridge project in Oregon, on which direct costs were the most critical factor, the tool found that conventional construction was the best way to go."The tool is not predisposed to one alternative or another," said Doolen.

 View the Highways for LIFE playlist on the Federal Highway Administration's YouTube channel to see how the initiative is accelerating innovation to improve the American driving experience.
-Go to www.youtube.com or scan the QR code shown here with your mobile device.
+Go to www.youtube.com.

 Using A+B+C contracting and other innovations on a Highways for LIFE project to replace four South Carolina bridges saved more than a year's construction time and 40 percent over the cost of traditional construction methods.